5 min read

 Ulta Beauty Inc Annual Shareholders Meeting – 6/3

-In addition to donating to the Equal Justice Initiative to support efforts challenging racial injustices, we’re developing and implementing expanded recruiting, training and inclusion efforts.
-Our diversity and inclusion champions network is creating a safe space for our teams to have open and honest dialogue to help us learn about associates’ individual experiences related to racism, police brutality, privilege and allyship.
-These discussions will inform how we continue to grow as individuals, teams and as a company.
+In addition to donating to the Equal Justice Initiative to support efforts challenging racial injustices, we’re developing and implementing expanded recruiting, training, and inclusion efforts.
+Our diversity and inclusion champions network are creating a safe space for our teams to have an open and honest dialogue to help us learn about associates’ individual experiences related to racism, police brutality, privilege, and allyship.
+These discussions will inform how we continue to grow as individuals, teams, and as a company.

 Lululemon Athletica Inc Annual Shareholders Meeting – 6/3

 Thanks, Shannon.
 I’d like to begin by thanking Glenn and the entire Board of Directors for their vision and the ongoing support they provide to me and the leadership team at lululemon.
 Given the events of the last week, I’d like to begin by saying that lululemon denounces the unacceptable racial violence and oppression that directly impacts the black community and so many others.
 As a company, we are committed to increasing our investment in education, behavior change, and diverse representation, and calling on our global community to drive positive change into the future. lululemon stands for social justice, equality and inclusion, and we are proud to provide financial support to organizations advocating for change.
 We donated $100,000 to the Minnesota Freedom Fund, along with $50,000 each to Black Lives Matter and the NAACP and Reclaim the Block.

 NEW YORK, June 03, 2020 (GLOBE NEWSWIRE) — Warner Music Group, its directors and management, and the Blavatnik Family Foundation announced today a $100 million fund to support charitable causes related to the music industry, social justice, and campaigns against violence and racism.